Apipie/apipie-rails/README.rst

   Use Apipie::Markup::Textile.new.
 You need RedCloth gem.

 Or provide you own object with ``to_html(text)`` method.
-For inspiration this is how Textile look like:
+For inspiration this is how Textile markup usage looks like:

 .. code:: ruby